Hierarchically discriminating Haar-randomness in quantum states from a black-box device: Hierarchical Haar-random discriminator

 In this analysis, we assume knowledge of the spectrum of \(\Obs\) to compute the analytical values $\mut(\Obs)$.
 One might be tempted to optimize the eigenvalue distribution to tune the obtained values of $\mut(\Obs)$, and the number of Monte Carlo samples required to verify $\Obs$-shadowed Haar-randomness to a certain precision.
-To this end, we have not looked at the optimal spectral distribution to minimize this bound, but it is a clear line for future research.
+Optimal spectral distributions must exist to minimize this bound.
+Additionally, sets of (non-commuting) observables $\{\Obs_1, \Obs_2, \cdots\}$ can be investigated.
+From \Cref{eq.eq_moments} it is clear that product of expectation values, e. g. $\bra\psi\Obs_1\ket\psi \bra\psi\Obs_2\ket\psi$ must also match their distributions on Haar-random states.
+The above procedure can be extended at the expense of classical post-processing via numerical estimation of high-order moments.
+These two questions are left for future research.

-\paragraph*{Permutations ---} Thus far, we have been able to verify whether \(S\) is a $\Obs$-shadowed $t$-design, but this is not sufficient to unequivocally claim that \(S\) is Haar-random.
-In our protocol, randomness is lost at two points: (1)~\Cref{le.dirichlet} implies that any measurement is sensitive to the amplitudes of the coefficients in the eigenbasis of $\Obs$, but the phases are neglected.
-(2) the aggregation properties used in~\Cref{th.dirichlet} imply that measurements through $\Obs$ are only capable of distinguishing between eigenspaces, but they are blind to any properties of the states within the subspace.
+Thus far, we have been able to discern whether \(S\) is a $\Obs$-shadowed $t$-design, but this is not sufficient to unequivocally disprove that \(S\) is Haar-random.
+In our protocol, randomness is lost at two points: \begin{inparaenum}[(i)] \item The aggregation properties used in~\Cref{th.dirichlet} imply that measurements via $\Obs$ are only capable of distinguishing between eigenspaces, but any properties of the states within the subspace are ignored. \item \Cref{le.dirichlet} implies that any measurement is sensitive to the amplitudes of the coefficients in the eigenbasis of $\Obs$, yet the relative phases of these quantum states are completely neglected. \end{inparaenum} In the rest of the manuscript we provide means to overcome these limitations, and its computational cost.